Glen Waverley railway station: History

-Glen Waverley station opened on 5 May 1930, when the railway line was extended from East Malvern.
+Glen Waverley station opened on 5 May 1930, when the railway line was extended from Eastmalvern.
 Like the suburb itself, the station was named after a township which was privately surveyed in 1853.
 The owner named it after Sir Walter Scott's novel Waverley.

-The original station was built adjacent to Springvale Road, until it was relocated west to its current location in 1964.
-The old station building was relocated to Epping, which became the terminus of the Epping line in November of that year.
+Upon opening, the station was located near the current day Springvale Road.
+In 1964, the station moved to its current site.
+The former station building was relocated to Epping, which became the terminus of the Epping line in November of that year.
 Also in that year, the line between Syndal and Glen Waverley was duplicated.

-Directly opposite Platform 2 are three stabling roads.
 On 23 June 1979, a fire destroyed Tait motor carriage 339M whilst stabled in No. 4 road.
 The fire also damaged trailer carriage 407T and two stabled Hitachi sets.

-On 16 August 1995, Glen Waverley was upgraded to a Premium Station.
+On 16 August 1995, Glen Waverley was upgraded to a premium station.

 In 2012, construction of the "Ikon" apartment complex began on the station site, as part of VicTrack's station precinct enhancement program.
 The $70 million development was completed in 2013, with the proceeds being used to fund a $1.8 million upgrade to the station forecourt.
-Works were completed in mid 2014.
+Works were completed in mid-2014.
+The upgrade included a brand new station entrance, accessibility improvements and a new kiosk.

+In 2018, the station was chosen to be one of the stops on the under-construction Suburban Rail Loop East.
+Early works on the project have already commenced in the suburb, with the line expect to open between Southland and Box Hill by 2035.

-Facilities, platforms and services
+Platforms and services

-Glen Waverley has one island platform with two faces.
-The station building features a customer service window, two semi-enclosed waiting areas and toilets.

-It is served by Glen Waverley line trains.